 In equal turns uplifting and bracing, Letters to a Young Poet is a collection of correspondence from poet Rainer Maria Rilke (December 4, 1875 – December 29, 1926) to an aspiring poet aged 19, Franz Xaver Kappus.
 Rilke’s words are nurturing and inspiring to any vulnerable creative or young mind eager to shine.

 In the early 20th century, Kappus asked Rilke to read and review his work.
 Rilke denied critical review, saying he was unfit to offer critique.

 Your letter only reached me a few days ago.
 Let me thank you for the great and endearing trust it shows.
 There is little more I can do.
 I cannot go into the nature of your verses, for any critical intention is too remote from me.
 There is nothing less apt to touch a work of art than critical words.

-Rilke’s belief that we require “existential anxiety in order to begin” that somehow soulful questioning is a gateway to self-knowledge and thus contentment, isn’t new.
-But no one put it quite so rapturously.
-Rilke’s writing is referenced frequently—more than other philosophers of his era – it’s difficult to believe that so much of it came from this thin epistolary.
+Rilke’s belief that we require “existential anxiety in order to begin,” that somehow soulful questioning is a gateway to self-knowledge and thus contentment, isn’t new.
+But no one has put it quite so rapturously.
+Rilke’s writing is referenced frequently—more than other philosophers of his era.
+It’s difficult to believe that so much of it came from this thin epistolary.

-I believe Rilke’s current favor (like Hesse in the 70s) is because, above all, Rilke’s writing is extremely maternal and hopeful.
-It is directive, yes, but moreover, it is caring, nurturing and reassuring.
+I believe Rilke’s current favor (like that of German novelist and philosopher Hermann Hesse in the 1970s) is because, above all, Rilke’s writing is extremely maternal and hopeful.
+It is directive, yes, but moreover it is caring, nurturing, and reassuring.2

 You are so young, all still lies ahead of you, and I should like to ask you, as best I can, dear Sir, to be patient towards all that is unresolved in your heart and try to love the questions themselves like locked rooms, like books written in a foreign tongue.